 Pregnancy Risk Factor

 Animal reproduction studies were not conducted by the manufacturer.
 Pentamidine crosses the human placenta (Fortunato 1989).
 Information related to fetal outcomes following maternal use of pentamidine is limited.
 If administered via the aerosolized route, maternal serum concentrations are lower, minimizing the exposure to the fetus (Gates 1993; Nanda 1992; Sperling 1992).
-Concern regarding occupational exposure of pregnant health care workers has been discussed in the literature.
+Concern regarding occupational exposure and theoretical risk to pregnant health care workers has been discussed in the literature.
 Pregnant health care workers should avoid aerosolized exposure if possible (Conover 1988; Ito 1994; Smaldone 1991).
 Aerosolized pentamidine may be used as an alternative agent for the prophylaxis of Pneumocystis jirovecii pneumonia in pregnant HIV-infected women who either cannot tolerate the preferred therapy or who wish to avoid it during the first trimester of pregnancy (HHS [OI; adult] 2015).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)